Google Cloud Platform

-In this quickstart, you will learn how to deploy the Coder control plane instance and your first template.
+In this guide, you will learn how to deploy the Coder control plane instance and your first template.

 roles/compute.instanceAdmin.v1 access to your Google Cloud Platform project.